elixtcode/notion-zen-dashboard/README.md

 ---

 ## Features & Key Learnings

-- Built a timer-based tracker using `setInterval`, `useState`, and `useEffect` to monitor task durations in real time
-- Created and validated forms using **React Hook Form**, including error handling and dynamic field control
+- Built dual timers using createTimer function for better reusability
+- Ensured each timer runs independently with no interference
+- Added sound alarms that auto-stop (no infinite noise)
-- Customized responsive UI with **Tailwind CSS** and **shadcn/ui** components
+- Built with **Tailwind CSS** and **shadcn/ui** for a clean, accessible layout.
-- Managed dynamic state and conditional UI rendering using core React hooks
 - Designed and deployed the dashboard with full **Notion embed compatibility**
-- Strengthened my understanding of modern frontend architectures and type-safe development workflows

 ---

 ## About the Setup

 To accelerate initial layout setup, I used an AI-assisted tool (Lovable) to scaffold the basic file structure and layout components.
-From there, I manually implemented all logic, component behavior, and custom design—coding directly in GitHub using a modular, maintainable structure with full version control.
+But I customized the app beyond the initial scaffold to make it fully usable inside Notion and make it mobile-friendly.

 ---